Saturday, April 14, 10am-3pm

 Arnot Mall, Horseheads, NY

 In 2014 the Steele Memorial library, the main branch operating under the Chemung County Library District, opened its very own makerspace.
 It was decided that an event highlighting “making” could help expose the community to the idea of Do-It-Yourself (DIY) projects.
 Knowing little about putting on such an event, much planning was undertaken in developing what would turn out to be a very successful event.

 The first CCLD Maker Expo was held at the Steele Memorial Library and had approximately 30 makers while drawing 900 attendees.
 The following year the expo was expanded to 48 Exhibitors that drew over 1100 attendees, it would also be the year we added the Power Tool Drag Race.
 Attendees transformed power tools into drag racing machines, and would then compete against one another by racing them.
 The Power Tool Drag Race quickly became a fan-favorite and a staple of the event.

 In the third year the event had out-grown the Steele Library.
 Makers and their exhibits could be found both inside and outside of the building, bustling with attendees.

-The 2018 Twin Tiers Mini Maker Faire is brought to you by partners Chemung County Library District, Corning Community College, and Southeast Steuben County Library, and Southern Tier Library System.
+The 2018 Twin Tiers Mini Maker Faire is brought to you by partners Chemung County Library District, Corning Community College, Southeast Steuben County Library, and Southern Tier Library System.
 Our intention has always been to encourage and inspire children, teens, and adults to become Makers themselves while providing the resources they need.
 A Mini Maker Faire is an event that “celebrates arts, crafts, engineering, science projects and the DIY mindset”.

 Having the ability to showcase local Makers that will embolden the community to tap into their own creativity is something we love.
 It’s our hope that you will join us in discovering something new and exciting, something which might inspire you!